To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 \subsection{Initial choices}

 To start with we need to discuss the initial orientation choices.
-These are the following: \begin{itemize} \item choice of spin structure on $\Lambda$; \item choice of orientation of the base manifold $M$; \item choice of orientations of the unstable manifolds associated to the punctures of $\Gamma$; \item choice of orientation of $\C$. \end{itemize}
+These are the following: \begin{itemize} \item choice of spin structure on $\Lambda$; \item choice of orientation of the base manifold $M$; \item choice of orientations of the unstable manifolds associated to the critical points of the locally defining function differences for $\Lambda$; \item choice of orientation of $\C$. \end{itemize}

 That the orientation of $\C$ affects the sign of $\Gamma$ comes from the fact that the underlying theory uses determinant line bundles associated to complex $\dbar$-operators, which are given orientations induced by the orientation of $\C$.
-See \cite{fooo} and \cite{orientbok}.
+See [\cite{fooo}, Section 8.1] and [\cite{orientbok}, Section 4.5.6 and Lemma 3.8].
+This choice will affect the signs in Section \ref{sec:stab}.
 The choice of orientations of the unstable manifolds will be visible first in Section \ref{sec:intersection}.

-\begin{remark} The choice of orientation of $M$ is in fact only a local choice.
-If we keep track of the local choices we can define the orientation algorithm also in the case when $M$ is non-orientable. \end{remark}
+\begin{remark} In this paper we will assume $M$ to be oriented, but in fact the moduli space of rigid flow trees of $\Lambda$ should admit a coherent orientation also in the case when $M$ in non-orientable.
+One can work out the algorithm for computing the signs of the trees also in this case, if one keeps track of all local choices of orientations of $M$ in the sections that follow.
+However, this is too technical to be covered in generality in the present article. \end{remark}